Generalised height pairings and the Albanese kernel: Introduction

 \subsection{Applications to quadratic Chabauty}

 In this article we will only discuss the depth two case of nonabelian Chabauty.
 This is sometimes referred to as quadratic Chabauty, although it may be helpful to first disambiguate that term slightly.
 Let $V:=\Q _p \otimes _{\Z _p }T_p \Jac (X)$.
-Let $U_2 ^T$ be the maximal quotient of $U_2 $ whose centraliser is isomorphic to a direct sum of copies of $\Q _p (1)$, and let $U_2 ^A$ be the maximal quotient of $U_2 $ whose centraliser is a twist of an Artin representation by $\Q _p (1)$.
+Let $U_2 ^T$ be the maximal quotient of $U_2 $ whose commutator subgroup is isomorphic to a direct sum of copies of $\Q _p (1)$, and let $U_2 ^A$ be the maximal quotient of $U_2 $ whose commutator subgroup is a twist of an Artin representation by $\Q _p (1)$.
 Then we have a commutative diagram with surjective vertical maps and exact rows

 Where necessary, to ease notation we will refer to the sets $X(\Q _p )_{U_2 ^T},X(\Q _p )_{U_2 ^A}$ and $X(\Q _p )_2 $ as the skimmed, semi-skimmed and full-fat quadratic Chabauty loci.

 In the most well-studied case of skimmed quadratic Chabauty, equations for $X(\Q _p )_{U_2 ^T}$ are obtained in terms of the cyclotomic $p$-adic height \cite{nekovar}.
 Recall that in Nekov\'a\v r's approach to $p$-adic heights \cite{nekovar}, a local $p$-adic height is a function on local mixed extensions (i.e. iterated extensions in the category of Galois representations of a local field) with graded pieces $\Q _p ,V$ and $\Q _p (1)$.
 Summing over all places gives a global height, which has a bilinearity property.
 From the perspective of nonabelian Chabauty, the bilinearity of the global height is a reciprocity law giving a condition for a collection of local Galois representations to come from a global one, and hence for an adelic point to come from a rational point.